 - Leave it for 10-15 minutes and wash off with warm water.
 Pat dry.

 Homemade face masks for oily skin with avocado can be applied once a week.
 That should be enough.
 Don’t overdo this as your skin may become very dry.
-The sebaceous gland will then go on overdrive and produce more oil, making your skin oily again.
+The sebaceous gland will then go into overdrive and produce more oil, making your skin oily again.

 Plain yogurt is also an exceptional natural cleanser.
 It contains lactic acid, fat and protein that detoxifies and cleans the skin.
 You can apply plain yogurt on your face.
 Add a few drops of lemon juice if you cannot take the scent.
 It will become more pleasing.